catamphetamine/libphonenumber-js/METADATA.md

 ## Countries

-Contains metadata for each country.
+`countries` — Contains metadata for each country.

 ### `phone_code`